Morfly/airin/doc/airin_starlark_template_engine.md

 ## Variables and Assignments

-To declare a variable initialization `by` operator must be used, so that the following Kotlin statement.
+To declare a variable initialization `by` operator must be used.
 Only `val` properties are allowed here.

 ```kotlin